 You can make money with Primerica by selling a combination of term life insurance, mutual funds, and debt management products.
 How much you can earn will depend on how well you generate sales.
 Don't worry if you're not a sales person because Primerica has 'a time-tested method of building a business and earning a potentially unlimited income'.
 They confirm that you will need insurance and securities licensing to reach maximum income levels.

-It then moves on to a 90 day plan to help get you up and running as fast as possible.
 To succeed you need to 'coachable' and commit to field training.
 In MLM language, being 'coachable', usually means being able to copy what those above you are doing, it's part of the 'duplication' process.
 Field training means shadowing your upline, attending client meetings the intention being to learn through observation.

 Allegedly the first 90 days are 'the most important of your entire Primerica Career'.
 The way to get off to a 'fast start', is to build a list of contacts right away, and start recruiting new members to Primerica.
 They note that recruiting will be your main activity while you are waiting for your insurance licensing.